Mayhem (Lady Gaga album): Development

 Gaga's fiancé Michael Polansky (pictured) served as an executive producer of Mayhem, alongside Watt and Gaga herself.

 According to Gaga, the inspiration for the album stemmed from a period of deep introspection and personal challenges.
 Gaga, Andrew Watt and Polansky are listed as the executive producers of Mayhem.
 She described the album as "a transgressive journey through genres" that reflects her diverse musical influences and life experiences.
 In an interview with Rolling Stone on December 10, 2024, Gaga characterized the project as an eclectic work that amalgamates various genres, styles, and emotions, all guided by her profound love of music.
 She elaborated:

 The album is imbued with my love for music: a diversity of genres, styles, and dreams.
 It leaps from one genre to another in a manner that feels almost corrupt, and it culminates in love.
 That's my answer to all the chaos in my life: I find peace in love.
 Every song I wrote emerged from surrendering to different dreams tied to my past, almost like a recollection of all the bad decisions I've made throughout my life.
 There are moments where we sonically push the sound to extremes, and others where everything revolves around love.
 That, to me, represents true chaos.
 It's sometimes difficult to see the light, but I think what makes inner chaos more challenging is when you occasionally catch a glimpse of the sun.
 For this reason, the album offers a bit of everything.
 It's a complete experience.

-Regarding her inspiration, the artist stated, "The album started as me facing my fear of returning to the pop music my earliest fans loved," further comparing the creative process to "reassembling a shattered mirror: even if you can't put the pieces back together perfectly, you can create something beautiful and whole in its own new way."
+Regarding her inspiration, the artist stated, "The album started as me facing my fear of returning to the pop music my earliest fans loved," further comparing the creative process to "reassembling a shattered mirror: even if you can't put the pieces back together perfectly, you can create something beautiful and whole in its own new way".
 Gaga has called the album, which was inspired by industrial dance music, "chaotic" and "genre-bending".
 An unspecified song from the record has been described by Jonathan Van Meter of Vogue as "intense and ominous... old-school Gaga banger, unsettling but also buoyant".
 French DJ and record producer Gesaffelstein collaborated on the album.
-The album was recorded at Rick Rubin's studio Shangri-La, in Malibu, California, where Gaga also made Joanne (2016) and the soundtrack to A Star Is Born (2018).
-Additional recording sessions took place at The Village Studios in West Los Angeles, Henson Recording Studios in Hollywood, and Shampoo Press & Curl Studios.
-All tracks were mixed at MixStar Studios in Virginia Beach and mastered at Sterling Sound in Edgewater, New Jersey.